SS-Runen/Python-Micro-projects/README.md

 # Python-Micro-projects
-Random assortment of projects that can be done in one day or less.
+Random assortment of mini-projects and side-projects.